ngsankha/ngsankha.github.io/_posts/2016-02-20-webdriver-over-websockets.md

 ### Benchmarks

 To see how much difference would Websockets make over traditional HTTP I decided to benchmark a test suite.
 I forked [WebdriverIO](http://webdriver.io) client library and patched it to support the Websockets protocol for my proxy.
 The [fork](https://github.com/sankha93/webdriverio) can be found on my GitHub.
 Since the real difference shows when tests are run over the internet, I created a [ngrok](https://ngrok.com/) tunnel to my machine.
-Then I run the WebdriverIO test suite with the remote URL of the ngrok tunnel.
+Then I ran the WebdriverIO test suite with the remote URL of the ngrok tunnel.
 There was a remarkable difference in the test running duration.

 {% highlight text %}
 Webdriver HTTP requests:         9 min 31.68 sec